- 0180% of New Year resolutions fail by February — goals built with the SMART framework stick because they have built-in accountability

 Why Resolutions Fail (And Goals Don't)

 Resolutions are wishes.
-"I want to invest in real estate" is a wish.
-It's got no edges.
-No deadline.
-No way to measure whether you're on track or off the rails.
-You can carry that resolution for ten years without ever making a single offer.
+"I want to invest in real estate" has no edges, no deadline, no way to measure whether you're on track.
+You can carry that resolution for ten years without making a single offer.

-Goals are different.
 Goals have teeth.
-And the framework that gives them teeth is SMART — Specific, Measurable, Achievable, Relevant, Time-Bound.
-You've probably heard this acronym before.
-But I want you to see what it looks like when you apply it to real estate — because the difference between a resolution and a SMART goal is the difference between dreaming about cash flow and actually depositing it.
+The framework that gives them teeth is SMART — Specific, Measurable, Achievable, Relevant, Time-Bound.
+When you apply it to real estate, the difference between a resolution and a SMART goal is the difference between dreaming about cash flow and actually depositing it.

 The SMART Framework Applied to Real Estate

-Let's take that vague resolution — "I want to invest in real estate in 2025" — and run it through the framework.
+Take "I want to invest in real estate in 2025" and run it through each letter.

 That's not a resolution.
 That's a battle plan.

-The fix is 90-day sprints.
-Break your year into four quarters, and give each one a single focus.
+Annual goals feel massive, so people put them off.
+The fix is 90-day sprints — four quarters, each with a single focus.

-Q3 (July–September): Learn the Numbers.
-Now you've got the credit score and the savings trajectory.
-Time to pick your market and dig into the data.
-What's the median rent for a duplex in your target area?
-What's the NOI look like after taxes, insurance, and maintenance?
-Start running deal analysis on real listings — even if you're not buying yet.
-This is where you learn to spot a good buy-and-hold deal from a money pit.
-The first rental property guide lays out the full roadmap.
+Q3 (Jul–Sep): Learn the Numbers.
+Pick your market.
+Study median rents, NOI after taxes, insurance, and maintenance.
+Run deal analysis on real listings — even if you're not buying yet.
+This is where you learn to tell a solid buy-and-hold deal from a money pit.

-Q4 (October–December): Execute.
+Q4 (Oct–Dec): Execute.
 Make offers.
 Get rejected.
 Make more offers.
-The average investor makes 5–10 offers before one gets accepted.
-That's not failure — that's the process.
-Get your financing pre-approved, tour properties, and close before the ball drops.
+The average investor puts in 5–10 before one sticks.
+Get pre-approved, tour properties, close before the ball drops.

 The Weekly Review Ritual